tinacms/tina.io/content/docs/nextjs/adding-backends.md

   - file: /packages/@tinacms/api-git/src/router.ts
     details: Demonstrates using Express server
   - file: /packages/@tinacms/api-git/src/server.ts
-    details: Sets up git client to consume backend
+    details: Sets up Git client to consume backend
   - file: /packages/tinacms/src/components/Tina.tsx
     details: Shows wrapping Next.js app with Tina component
   - file: /packages/tinacms/src/tina-cms.tsx
     details: Creates cms instance with TinaCMS
 ---
 The `<TinaProvider>` component makes it possible to attach [forms](/docs/forms) to the Tina sidebar, but we need to wire up a backend in order for content changes to be persisted anywhere.
-Let's set up the default git backend.
+Let's set up the default Git backend.

-The git backend consists of two parts:
+The Git backend consists of two parts:

-1. The server-side application that handles file manipulation and interaction with the git protocol, and
+1. The server-side application that handles file manipulation and interaction with the Git protocol, and
 2. The client-side adapter that allows forms registered with Tina to send data to the server-side app.

 Because backends in Tina are designed as Express-compatible middleware, we need a way to add middleware to our Next.js dev server.
-To do this, we will need to use Next.js with a [custom development server](https://github.com/zeit/next.js#custom-server-and-routing) that will use Express and allow us to attach the git middleware.
+To do this, we will need to use Next.js with a [custom development server](https://github.com/zeit/next.js#custom-server-and-routing) that will use Express and allow us to attach the Git middleware.

 ## Installation